-Doing payroll isn't hard, but it does have some unique requirements that can cause problems if care isn't taken.
+Doing payroll doesn't have to be difficult, but it does have some unique requirements that can cause problems if care isn't taken.
 Payroll also requires its own set of records aside from the normal financial record keeping requirements.
 This is so information required by the state and federal governments, the employee, and any other entity, such as an insurance or retirement plan organization or a granting agency can be tracked and reported.

 A critical problem with doing payroll is failure to know and follow the rules and regulations for calculating and paying taxes.
 If these rules and regulations are not followed, the taxing entity (IRS or Department of Labor) is required to levy fines and penalties on the employer.
 As a result, the employer ends up owing much more money and could risk losing additional assets to satisfy the debt.
 By keeping accurate payroll records and paying the taxes owed on time, the employer can avoid stiff fines and penalties.
 Failure to comply can have serious consequences and even result in criminal prosecution.